 The best lash extension length is around 2 mm longer than your client’s natural lashes.
 This rule of thumb ensures that the extensions will still look natural without being too heavy for the natural lashes.

 You’ll usually use lashes in 3 or 4 different lengths to create your lash map.
-The most important factors to consider before choosing a length are the shape of your client are:
+The most important factors to consider before choosing a length are:

 - Natural lash length